This Land Delightful Doodles

 Level II is for puppies from 10 to 12 weeks old.

-We recommend you consider having your puppy stay with us for training if...
+We recommend you consider Puppy Kindergarten training if...

-...you work outside the home and the puppy will be alone for more than four hours at a time.
+• you work outside the home and the puppy will be alone for more than four hours at a time the majority of the week.

 We designed our health warranty to be good for our Doodle families, good for us, and most importantly good for the Doodles.